 - Language Use and Conventions

-Each checker gives the essay a score ranging from 1 to 6 for each of the four domains, with 6 being the highest possible score.
-The two counts are added together to get a student’s writing subscore for each area, which can range between 2 and 12, with 12 being the highest possible score.
+Each checker gives the essay a score ranging from 1 to 6 for each of the four domains, with 6 being the highest possible result.
+The two counts are added together to get a student’s writing subscore for each area, which can range between 2 and 12, with 12 being the highest possible result.
 If the two readers’ ratings differ by more than one point, a third reader will be called in to resolve the disagreement.
 The writing score is calculated from the domain scores and ranges between 1 and 36.

 A student’s ACT English, Reading and Writing scores are scaled to create a student’s combined English Language Arts (ELA) score.
-Choosing to take the ACT Writing test does not impact your composite score or subject area scores, but without the Writing test score, no ELA score will be reported.
+Choosing to take the ACT Writing test does not impact students composite score or subject area scores, but without the Writing test score, no ELA score will be reported.

 Related Topic: How ACT Reviewers And Guides Help You Boost Your ACT Score